MingyuYang-Yale/BENG469/SP25/Lab0-Basic of HPC and OOD/README.md

 (More information about how to log in and tranfer files with globus <a href="https://docs.globus.org/how-to/get-started/?_gl=1*1s9ku91*_ga*MTczODQzNTcyMy4xNjg5Mjc2NzEw*_ga_7ZB89HGG0P*MTY5NDAzNDk5NC42LjEuMTY5NDAzNTAxMS4wLjAuMA..">  **here** </a>)

 ---
-## Slurm Overview
-#### Slurm manages all the details of compute node usage:
-* Prioritizing and scheduling jobs
-* Listing running and pending jobs
-* Canceling jobs
-* Checking job resource usage

-#### General workflow for jobs
-* You request an allocation
-* Slurm finds then grants you compute resources
-* You run commands or execute a script on those resources
-* You or your script exits and system automatically releases resources

 ## Partitions
 #### Public Purpose: